Greenway (landscape): Foreshoreway

 A major example is The Gold Coast Oceanway along beaches in Gold Coast, Queensland, a shared use pedestrian and cyclist pathway on the Gold Coast, connecting the Point Danger lighthouse on the New South Wales and Queensland border to the Gold Coast Seaway.
 The network includes 36 km of poor, medium and high quality pathways.
 Others include: The Chicago Lakefront Trail, the Dubai Marina, the East River Greenway, New Plymouth Coastal Walkway, and the Manhattan Waterfront Greenway.

 Public rights of way frequently exist on the foreshore of beaches throughout the world.
-In legal discussions the foreshore is often referred to as the wet-sand area (see Right of way for a fuller discussion).
+In legal discussions the foreshore is often referred to as the wet-sand area (see Right of way (transit)#Foreshore for a fuller discussion).